Does Car Insurance Cover Injuries I Cause?

 Will Causing an Injury Accident Raise Your Rates?

-At-fault accidents involving bodily injury claims typically raise your insurance rates.
+At-fault accidents involving bodily injury claims often raise your insurance rates.
 An at-fault accident with injuries stays on your record and affects your premiums for three to five years, depending on your insurer and state.
 Rate increases after a bodily injury claim average 25% to 40% more than rate increases after a no-injury at-fault accident, because the financial exposure for your insurer is much higher.

-The rate impact varies by accident severity, your prior driving history, your insurer's pricing model and your state's regulations.
+The rate impact depends mainly on accident severity and your prior driving record.
+Your insurer's pricing model and state regulations determine the ceiling.
 Some states cap how much insurers can raise rates after a single at-fault accident.
-If you're unsure whether injuries occurred, ask your insurer about how a claim affects your rates before filing.
-Once someone seeks medical treatment, the claim exists whether or not you reported it first.
+If you're unsure whether injuries occurred, ask your insurer about how a claim affects your rates before deciding whether to file.

 Bodily Injury Liability Coverage: Bottom Line

 Bodily injury liability covers medical bills, lost wages and legal costs for people you injure in an at-fault accident, with no deductible on your end.
 Whether coverage applies is rarely the issue.
 The real concern is whether your limits are sufficient.
-State minimums frequently fall short of actual accident costs, which leaves you on the hook for anything beyond your policy's cap.
-Pull your current bodily injury liability limits and compare quotes from at least three insurers to make sure you're not underinsured.

 Bodily Injury Coverage: FAQ